AnanthaRajuC/Spring-Boot-Application-Template/README.md

 Rate Limiting header `X-api-key`

-[Bucket4j](https://github.com/vladimir-bukhtoyarov/bucket4j) - Rate limiting library based on token/leaky-bucket algorithm - Refer `io.github.anantharajuc.sbtest.api.rate_limiting` package
+[Bucket4j](https://github.com/vladimir-bukhtoyarov/bucket4j) - Rate limiting library based on token/leaky-bucket algorithm - Refer `io.github.anantharajuc.sbat.api.rate_limiting` package

 ### Preventing Brute Force Authentication Attempts

 A basic solution for preventing brute force authentication attempts using Spring Security is implemented.
 The app keeps a record of the number of failed attempts originating from a single IP address.
 If that particular IP goes over a set number of requests – it will be blocked for a set amount of time.

-Refer `io.github.anantharajuc.sbtest.security.authentication.LoginAttemptService`
+Refer `io.github.anantharajuc.sbat.security.authentication.LoginAttemptService`

 ### Session Timeout